What Teeth Are Suitable for Veneers?

 Teeth That May Not Be Suitable for Veneers

 While veneers help many people, they aren’t the right call for everyone.
 Some situations make it harder—or even risky—to place a veneer.
 It’s important to understand these limits.
+Teeth may not be ideal for veneers if you have:- Tooth decay or gum disease

 - If there’s underlying damage or infection, that has to be treated first.